forkiesassds/poktube/README.md

-# squareBracket 1.0 (INSECURE - FULL OF SQL INJECTION VUNERBILITIES)
+# PokTube (squareBracket 1.0) ***INSECURE***

-Internally, this is actually just code from FrameBit but ""improved"".
-But it's a fucking sphagetti mess of interfaces and code styling.
+You are free to use this code, but note that you should sanitize the code first before doing anything with it.
+We no longer are using this source code, and have instead writen a newer and better code.

 ![Website](screenshot.png)

-## How to set up (DEVELOPEMENT PURPOSES)
+## How to set PokTube up (might not be proper)

 1. Get XAMPP.
 2. Install Apache and MySQL from the XAMPP Control Panel.